svenmuennich/github-commander/README.md

     Both fields `name` (case insensitive) and `color` must be set.
 The color must be a valid, three to six character hex color code and is validated upon loading the config.

 * `repositories` – _optional_: An array of repository descriptions.
 These are used by the `permissions` command to apply custom permission settings for specific repositories.
 That is, you can set a specific permission for a team on a specific repository.
-These settings override the team's `defaultPermission` and can both downgrade and upgrade the team's permission on the repository:
+These settings override the team's `defaultPermission` and can both downgrade and upgrade the team's permission on the repository.
+Furthermore you can overwrite the `--clear-collaborators` option for single repositories by setting `clearCollaborators` to `false`:

     ```yaml
     repository:
-      - name: FistFist/upgraded-sniffle
+      - name: upgraded-sniffle
+        clearCollaborators: false
         teamPermissions:
           - teamName: My team
             permission: READ
     ```

+    This example config does two things:

+    1. Prevent the collaborators of repository `upgraded-sniffle` from being cleared in case the `--clear-collaborators` option is set.
-	This config would downgrade the permission of team `My team` for repository `FistFist/upgraded-sniffle` to read only, eventhough the team's `defaultPermission` is `ADMIN`.
+    2. Downgrade the permission of team `My team` for repository `upgraded-sniffle` to read only, even though the team's `defaultPermission` is `ADMIN`.

     Please note that the `teamPermissions` **do not** describe exclusive permissions.
 That is, if you have several teams and define only one of those teams in `teamPermissions`, all other teams still receive their default permissions for that repository.

 You can find example configurations both as [yaml](config.yaml.dist) and as [json](config.json.dist) in this repository.